 The compliance function independently monitors and challenges the extent to which Triodos Bank complies with laws, regulations and internal policies, with an emphasis on customer due diligence, anti-money laundering, treating customers fairly, preventing and managing conflicts of interest, data protection and the integrity of co-workers.

-The Central Compliance Department is part of the risk organisation.
+The Central Compliance Department at group level reports to the EB.
 Compliance Officers are present in every business unit with a functional line towards the Central Compliance Department.
 Resources of the local Compliance function are tailored to the size of the business unit and the regulatory environment.
 Significant compliance risks are reported to the Non-Financial Risk Committee and to the Supervisory Board’s Audit and Risk Committee on a quarterly basis.
-The Director Risk and Compliance reports to a member of the Executive Board.

 Compliance risks are identified, assessed, mitigated, monitored and reported via a compliance risk management cycle.
 Controls to mitigate compliance risks are embedded in business processes.
 The compliance function monitors the effectiveness of controls by means of a risk-based Compliance Monitoring Plan.

 In 2018, the Dutch Central Bank (DNB) conducted a thematic, sector wide survey among Dutch banks, focussing on the measures that the banks have taken to prevent money laundering and terrorism financing.
-From this survey, DNB concluded that Triodos Bank is required to implement enhancement of its measures concerning customer due diligence and monitoring of customer transactions.
-Triodos Bank agrees with the required improvements as articulated in an instruction of DNB and is taking the necessary steps to remedy this situation.
-DNB may publish details of its instruction in due course.
-Triodos Bank expects to be able to implement the required improvements.
+From this survey, DNB concluded that Triodos Bank is required to implement enhanced measures concerning customer due diligence and monitoring of customer transactions.
+On 6 March 2019 the Dutch Central Bank imposed on Triodos Bank N.V. a formal instruction (aanwijzing) to remedy shortcomings in the compliance with provisions of the anti-money laundering and counter-terrorist financing laws and the financial supervision laws.
+Triodos Bank is implementing enhanced mitigating measures.